This is a guide covering the key light.

 You can also reflect the already existing light on the surroundings as an alternative for fill lights.
 Reflecting light will make it appear much softer, thus decreasing the contrast.

-Key lights can also be colored, they don’t have to be full white anyways.
-Correct usage of colored keys will add more emotional depth to a scene, compared to the usual full white key.
+Key lights can also be colored; they don’t have to be full white anyway.
+Correctly using colored keys will add more emotional depth to a scene than the usual full white key.

 Color temperatures are also added to the mix.
 Natural lighting has different warmth depending on the sun and moon.
-Sunlight appears as a warmer white, while the moon has a much cooler white.
+Sunlight appears warmer, while the moon has a much cooler white.

 To further explore the subject of using the key light and its positioning, check out this in-depth video by Dedo Weigert: